This list of famous landmarks in Northern Territory will provide you with lots of inspiration for exploring this fascinating part of Australia!

 If you’re looking for something a bit different to do in the Northern Territory, then visiting Mataranka Thermal Pools is a good idea.

 The pools are a natural phenomenon that occurs due to 30.5 megalitres of 30-degree hot water coming from nearby Rainbow Springs.
 If you’re doing a Perth to Darwin road trip, it’s a perfect place to stop and take an hour or two to relax.

-I can’t describe how good it felt to get out of the car and relax for a bit in the hot water.
-It felt luxurious. a word of warning though, don’t dip your head beneath the water as nasty bacteria can get up your nose and cause you all sorts of problems.
+I can’t describe how good it felt to get out of the car and relax in the hot water.
+It felt luxurious.
+A word of warning, don’t dip your head beneath the water.
+Nasty bacteria can get up your nose and cause you all sorts of problems.

 You’re also likely to see a lot of crowds there, as it’s a popular spot.
-But if you get there early, or a bit later in the day, you might find it a bit quieter than usual.
+But if you get there early or a bit later in the day, you might find it quieter than usual.